logicalmechanism/vesting-contract/vesting-solution/README.md

   { cdtVestingStage   :: Integer
   -- ^ The vesting stage determines the deadline and reward.
   , cdtVestingUserPkh :: PlutusV2.PubKeyHash
-  -- ^ The public key hash of the receiver.
+  -- ^ The public key hash of the vestor.
   , cdtVestingUserSc  :: PlutusV2.PubKeyHash
-  -- ^ The stake hash of the receiver.
+  -- ^ The stake hash of the vestor.
   , cdtStartingAmount :: Integer
   -- ^ The starting reward amount at stage 0.
   , cdtDeltaAmount    :: Integer